The LJC Definitive Visual Reference Guide to the Riverside Records Jazz Label

 Always deep groove, which cuts below the microphone in the twin reels logo (instead of through its lower half in the small label) .
 The label extends fully to the trail-off groove.
 No “INC” after BILL GRAUER PRODUCTIONS.
 The presence or absence of “INC” is the only difference between the first and third variation of the blue/silver label.

-Note the frequent appearance of a fine italic serif font for the record title, distinguished from the sans-serif font for artist and track detail.
-It doesn’t appear on every title – label printing probably divided between east and west coast manufacture
+Note the serif italic “proper” font (upper and lower case) for the record title, distinguished from the sans-serif capitals for artist and track detail.
+It doesn’t appear on every title – label printing (and pressing) probably divided between east and west coast plants, different printers made different decisions in type-setting.

 Second variation: RLP 272 – 333: small 92mm diameter blue/silver label (1958-60)